ibleaman/JPPC/concerts.md

 *********

 The Jewish people, in October 2023, faced the worst violence since the Holocaust.
-Throughout history, we have responded to hatred with optimism and defiance. **In this upcoming concerts**, come hear the Yiddish Philharmonic Chorus, an intergenerational ensemble led by Binyumen Schaechter, perform a variety of Yiddish anthems, theater songs, and a liturgical setting, all in some way rallying for solidarity or declaring the need for freedom.
+Throughout history, we have responded to hatred with optimism and defiance.
+In this upcoming concert, come hear the Yiddish Philharmonic Chorus, an intergenerational ensemble led by Binyumen Schaechter, perform a variety of Yiddish anthems, theater songs, and a liturgical setting, all in some way rallying for solidarity or declaring the need for freedom.

 **ENGLISH TRANSLATIONS PROVIDED**